Elders’ Lodge features culturally-relevant garden to help improve food security

 The community garden in the courtyard of the Central Urban Métis Federation Inc. Round Prairie Elders' Lodge in Saskatoon.

-This summer, Central Urban Métis Federation Inc. President Shirley Isbister has been enjoying healthy snacks from the Round Prairie Elders’ Lodge garden.
-She said that just the other day, one of the Elders brought her a bag full of fresh, crunchy radishes.
+During the summer months, Central Urban Métis Federation Inc. President Shirley Isbister gets to enjoy healthy snacks from the Round Prairie Elders’ Lodge garden.

 “They love it,” she said.
 “They want more gardening space and one section for just traditional medicines that they’ll grow.”